 The InfoPAK℠ provides a comprehensive summary of the law governing covenants not to compete in 14 different countries, including the key statutes, whether consideration is required, whether they are enforceable, and the geographic and time restrictions courts have found to be reasonable.
 It aids in-house counsel in the advising and drafting of covenants, provides guidance for common contract issues, as well as guides further research by providing references to relevant statutes and case law.

-Please click here to access the multi-country survey on covenants not to compete.
+Please click here for the insight, "GT Publishes a Multi-Country Survey with the ACC on Covenants Not to Compete."
+The link includes access the multi-country survey on covenants not to compete.
 It is reprinted with permission from Association of Corporate Counsel 2018.
 All Rights Reserved. www.acc.com.
 Or, members of the ACC can download the InfoPAKSM on the ACC’s website.

 The attorneys who participated in the InfoPAK℠ are Jordan W. Cowman, Kurt A. Kappes, Yuji Ogiwara, Jose Carlos M. de Uriarte, Rob Collier-Wright, and Dorothee von Einem.